Banker? Has anyone seen a banker lately?

 Why wouldn’t the bank want me to come in?
-Why wouldn’t they meet and greet me, offer me coffee, ask about my banking needs, possible try to cross-sell me to other bank services?
+Why wouldn’t they meet and greet me, offer me coffee, ask about my banking needs, possibly try to cross-sell me to other bank services?
 What has happened?

 Simply put, they just don’t care.
 They don’t care because the way banking is done now is not the way it once was.
 I will let you in on a little secret; your money on deposit at the bank is not really at the bank.
 Every night at midnight all funds in the bank are electronically re-deposited with a central bank, a bank of the Federal Reserve.
 The funds are accounted for and the originating bank received back from the Fed what it estimates to need for conducting business that day.

 Banks get their money from the Fed and not from us.
 The question asked is then simple, why do they offer savings accounts and an interest-bearing account?
 Why do some banks pout advertising on their windows offering a higher than average interest rate for CD’s et?.
 Simple, banks must create their own reserves and to do so they much collect funds from the community they serve.
 Each bank has a percentage of funds that are near or are non-bearing; these are the funds the bank has to add to the reserves demanded by the Federal Reserve.
 If the bank needs money for a loan it has made to finance a new car, it simply retrieves funds from the giant pool at the Fed.
 The interest rate the Fed charges is called the “discount” rate and it is virtually no interest currently (possible ¼ point interest).
 The bank charges its customers 5% for the car loan and WHAM, gross profit.

 Everything is done via computer and therefore almost no need for an onsite banker.
 At a time when a bank once needed 4-5 loan officers on-site can now easily be handled by 1 (or less).
-Banking has changed and with it has come to those big huge building where no one any longer works.
+Banking has changed and with it has come to those big huge buildings where no one any longer works.